 - 7th house - Partnerships and marriage.
 Significant expansion through relationships, including business partnerships.

-- 9th house — Dharma, father, and guru.
-The placement where Jupiter is most fully itself — the 16 years tend toward spiritual depth and philosophical expansion.
+- 9th house - Dharma, father, and guru.
+This is the placement where Jupiter is most fully itself, and the 16 years tend toward spiritual depth and philosophical expansion.

-- 10th house — Career and reputation.
-Professional advancement is the hallmark; the native often reaches peak recognition during this period.
+- 10th house - Career and reputation.
+Professional advancement is the hallmark, and the chart owner often reaches peak recognition during this period.

-- 11th house — Gains, elder siblings, and social networks.
-Financial and social expansion together.
+- 11th house - Gains, elder siblings, and social networks.
+Financial and social expansion can develop together.

-- 6th, 8th, or 12th house — These placements shift Jupiter's themes toward service, transformation, or liberation.
-Not inauspicious, but the expansion takes forms less typical of Jupiter's classical benefic reputation — the native may grow through hardship, sacrifice, or spiritual renunciation rather than through conventional markers of prosperity.
+- 6th, 8th, or 12th house - These placements shift Jupiter's themes toward service, transformation, or liberation.
+They are not automatically inauspicious, but the expansion takes forms less typical of Jupiter's classical benefic reputation.
+Growth may come through hardship, sacrifice, or spiritual renunciation rather than through conventional markers of prosperity.

 Antardasha Periods Within Jupiter Mahadasha